How to Hire Staff

 - Prepare key questions to explore past job performance, covering all essential functions.
 Prepare follow-up questions.

-- Use a variety of approaches to elicit different kinds of information.
+- Use a variety of approaches to elicit different kinds of information through behavioral based interview questions.

-- Tailor questions to open up a topic for conversation or to confirm information.
+- Tailor questions to open-ended allow space to have a dialogue on the topic or to confirm information.

-It is best if you use the same interview format and setting for each candidate.
+- It is a best practice to use the same interview format and setting for each candidate.

 - Choose an appropriate environment for the interview.
 Ensure that you will not be interrupted.
 Think of the interview as a business conversation.

-- Welcome and provide the candidate with an overview for the interview.
+- Welcome and provide the candidate with an overview of the interview process.

 - Ask job-related questions based on their unique experience provided in the resume.